Diamond Pro is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More.

 If you’re in the market for a 6 Carat diamond ring, following certain recommendations on GIA or AGS-certified grades will ensure you get the best value for your purchase.
 We advise sticking to Ideal or Excellent grades for cut on the GIA scale, G to I for Color, and VS1 or VS2 for Clarity.

-A high-quality 6 Carat diamond commands attention anywhere it goes.
+A high-quality 6 Carat diamond like this one from Blue Nile commands attention anywhere it goes.
 The fire and brilliance of a diamond this size is unique and immeasurable.
 However, a 6 Carat diamond with poor grades in areas such as Cut and Color will come up short, and you’ll end up overpaying for a ring with inferior beauty.

 When you’re ready to purchase a 6 Carat diamond ring, restrict your search to reputable vendors such as James Allen, Blue Nile and Abe Mor.
 Additionally, contact us and we’ll be happy to guide you through your search for the perfect diamond ring.